-Penny made the smart move of enrolling in the foundation course Magazine and Newspaper Writing Stage 1 at the Australian Writers’ Centre.
+Penny made the smart move of enrolling in the foundation course Freelance Writing Stage 1 at the Australian Writers’ Centre.
 And even for a trained journalist, she found the course material immediately useful.

 “This was such an amazing course.
 I was taught so much about approaching editors and writing submissions but, really, the most valuable thing I took away was how to craft and write a good feature story.”